thiagocruzfurtado/-iwa-ca1/README.md

-# -iwa-ca1
+# iwa-ca1

+*Welcome to MyDiary App*

+Application was developed using Gitpod.io > https://gitpod.io/#https://github.com/thiagocruzfurtado/-iwa-ca1

+All of my code was stored in my personal Github repository. > https://github.com/thiagocruzfurtado/-iwa-ca1

+This project was bootstrapped with Create React App. > https://create-react-app.dev/

---How to run the project--
+*How to run the project*

 To initialize the front and back end, follow the steps: